-Subjects who were excluded from the study after signing the informed consent and prior to, randomization to product/dispense of study product.
+Subjects who were excluded from the study after signing the informed consent and prior to randomization to IP.

 The investigator must document the reason for screen failure in the subject's case history source documents.

 Subject numbers must not be reused.